 - Requires a palette: Beginners can be slightly confused because they need a palette to pour the paint out on.

 - Hard to shake: making sure that the paint has the right consistency is very hard with the dropper bottles.
-An agitator in all of them is, for me, a must.
+An agitator (small stainless steel ball) in all of them is a must for me.

 - You cannot use it as quickly: at times you just need a minimal amount of paint (on an eye or something).
 In those cases, I find it slightly annoying to use the dropper bottles.